General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 The Benefits Of MAC Anesthesia

-The advantages include a lowered risk of post-operative nausea/vomiting, no necessary breathing tube and a quicker wake-up after surgery.
+The advantages include a lowered risk of post-operative nausea/vomiting, no necessary breathing tube and a quicker wake up after surgery.

 The Drawbacks Of MAC